Our Mistakes

 This discrepancy didn’t change the bottom line or lead to a suboptimal allocation of funds: we thought we would raise more funding than we could allocate in 2021, and we did.
 But, we think the conceptual mistakes in our analysis combined with how we publicized the (erroneous) projection of $110 million in rollover funds led to lower overall funds raised.
 If we had made a more accurate prediction, we probably would have placed less emphasis on rollover funding in our public communications.
 We expect this would have led to more funds raised for our recommendations and more lives saved or improved, given that as of June 2022, we believe we’ve found more highly cost-effective funding opportunities than we’ll be able to fund this year.

-Steps we took to improve: 2018 was the first time that we used this spreadsheet format to calculate our recommendations to Good Ventures.
-While the errors made in 2018 did not, in the end, result in over- or under-funding any top charities, they are indicative of ways spreadsheet errors could lead to mistakes in funding levels.
-We expect to make updates to the format in 2019 to reduce the risk of error and to build in checks for discrepancies.
+How we addressed our mistake: The first time that we used this spreadsheet format to calculate our recommendations to Good Ventures was in 2018.
+While the errors made then did not, in the end, result in over- or under-funding any Top Charities, they are indicative of ways spreadsheet errors could lead to mistakes in funding levels.
+We updated the format to reduce the risk of error and to build in checks for discrepancies.

 2017: Failure to publish internal metrics report